 But it would be unfair to say living in Norway is all unicorns and rainbows.
 There are some major adjustments to your lifestyle you must make to property integrate into Norwegian society.
 Some of the cultural quirks can take some getting used to, and many foreigners who have lived here for decades still feel like they don’t quite belong.
 So, are you sure you want to move to Norway?

 How easy it is to get a residence permit depends on your country of citizenship.
 If you are an EU/EEA citizen then congratulations, you are already several steps down the path.
-Read our guide to Norway’s immigration requirements.
+But for citizens of other countries, it can be a much more difficult procedure.
+Read our full guide to Norway’s immigration requirements.

 Cost of living

-Are you prepared for the high cost of goods and services?
-Read our brief introduction to the cost of living.
+Norway’s high standard of living comes at a price.
+It’s not just beer that’s expensive here.
+Are you prepared for the high cost of virtually all goods and services?
+Read our brief introduction to the cost of living before you make any relocation decisions.

 Study in Norway